ShopRite® Pharmacy Notice of Privacy Practices

 To individuals involved in your care or payment for your care: Using their professional judgment, health professionals such as pharmacists may disclose your PHI to a family member, relative, friend, or any person identified by you, if these people need to know about your care, payment related to your care, your location or condition.

 For health-related communications: We may send you refill reminders or other communications about a drug or biologic currently being prescribed for you.
-In those situations we may receive compensation from a third party, but only the extent necessary to provide you with the reminder or other communication about a currently prescribed medication.
+In those situations, we may receive compensation from a third party, but only the extent necessary to provide you with the reminder or other communication about a currently prescribed medication.
 We may also provide you information about treatment alternatives or other health-related benefits and services that may interest you.
 However, we are not permitted to provide you with such information without your prior written authorization if we are receiving compensation from a third party for doing so.

 To the Food and Drug Administration (FDA): We may disclose PHI about the effects of drugs, foods, supplements, products and product defects, or other data that may show a need for product recalls, repairs or replacement, or to prevent a serious threat to your health and safety or that of the public.
+For example, we may disclose PHI to report adverse reactions to medications.

 For workers' compensation: We may disclose PHI to comply with workers' compensation or similar programs' laws.